Skip to main content

 Requirements

-Install Herm and send your first message in minutes.
+Install Herm and send your first message.

 Chat

-Eikon Avatars
+Eikon avatars

 Configuration

-Environment variables, preferences file, and custom paths.
+Environment variables, preferences, and custom paths.